-For more information on noise protection, refer to CTC Technical Note No. 26, Reducing Noise Susceptibility.
-This document is available in the Customer Support area of our Web site at www.ctc-control.com.
+NOTE: For more information on noise protection, refer to CTC Technical Note No. 26, Reducing Noise Susceptibility.
+This document is available at no charge from your distributor, directly from CTC, or from our Web site at www.ctc-control.com.